hughsk/canvas-autoscale/README.md

 * `gap`: the amount of frames to wait between rescales.
 Defaults to 60.
 * `auto`: automatically resize/rescale the canvas in response to window resizes and framerate changes respectively.
 Defaults to `true`, set to `false` to disable.
+* `sensitivity`: the amount of sensitivity for canvas rescales.
+Set to `0` to ignore rescales, and `1` to make them immediate.
+It's recommended you choose a figure around `0.01`, which is the default.

 `updated` is called every time the canvas size is changed – pass your render function in here to avoid the screen flickering every time your canvas is